Mbed-TLS/mbedtls/docs/psa-driver-example-and-guide.md

 ### Process for Entry Points where auto-generation is not implemented

 If the driver is accelerating operations whose entry points are not present in the table, a different process is followed where the developer manually edits the driver dispatch layer.
-In general, the following steps must be taken **for each single-part operation** or **for each sub-part of a multi-part operation**:
+The following steps describe this process.
+Steps 1, 2, 3, and 7 only need to be done once *per driver*.
+Steps 4, 5, and 6 must be done *for each single-part operation* or *for each sub-part of a multi-part operation* implemented by the driver.

 **1. Choose a driver prefix and a macro name that indicates whether the driver is enabled** \
 A driver prefix is simply a word (often the name of the driver) that all functions/macros associated with the driver should begin with.
-This is similar to how most functions/macros in Mbed TLS begin with `PSA_XXX/psa_xx` or `MBEDTLS_XXX/mbedtls_xxx`.
+This is similar to how most functions/macros in Mbed TLS begin with `PSA_XXX/psa_xxx` or `MBEDTLS_XXX/mbedtls_xxx`.
 The macro name can follow the form `DRIVER_PREFIX_ENABLED` or something similar; it will be used to indicate the driver is available to be called.
 When building with the driver present, define this macro at compile time.

-For example, when using `make`, this is done using the `-D` flag.
+**2. Include the following in one of the driver header files:**
+```
+#if defined(DRIVER_PREFIX_ENABLED)
+#ifndef PSA_CRYPTO_ACCELERATOR_DRIVER_PRESENT
+#define PSA_CRYPTO_ACCELERATOR_DRIVER_PRESENT
+#endif

+// other definitions here

+#endif
+```

+**3. Conditionally include header files required by the driver** Include any header files required by the driver in `psa_crypto_driver_wrappers.h`, placing the `#include` statements within an `#if defined` block which checks if the driver is available:
+```
+#if defined(DRIVER_PREFIX_ENABLED)
+#include ...
+#endif
+```

-**2. Locate the function in the driver dispatch layer that corresponds to the entry point of the operation being accelerated.** \
+**4. For each operation being accelerated, locate the function in the driver dispatch layer that corresponds to the entry point of that operation.** \
 The file `psa_crypto_driver_wrappers.c.jinja` contains the driver wrapper functions.
 For the entry points that have driver wrapper auto-generation implemented, the functions have been replaced with `jinja` templating logic.
 While the file has a `.jinja` extension, the driver wrapper functions for the remaining entry points are simple C functions.
 The names of these functions are of the form `psa_driver_wrapper` followed by the entry point name.
 So, for example, the function `psa_driver_wrapper_sign_hash()` corresponds to the `sign_hash` entry point.

-**3. If a driver entry point function has been provided then ensure it has the same signature as the driver wrapper function.** \
+**5. If a driver entry point function has been provided then ensure it has the same signature as the driver wrapper function.** \
 If one has not been provided then write one.
 Its name should begin with the driver prefix, followed by transparent/opaque (depending on driver type), and end with the entry point name.
 It should have the same signature as the driver wrapper function.
 The purpose of the entry point function is to take arguments in PSA format for the implemented operation and return outputs/status codes in PSA format. \
 *Return Codes:*
 * `PSA_SUCCESS`: Successful Execution
 * `PSA_ERROR_NOT_SUPPORTED`: Input arguments are correct, but the driver does not support the operation.
-If a transparent driver returns this
+If a transparent driver returns this then it allows fallback to another driver or software implementation.
 * `PSA_ERROR_XXX`: Any other PSA error code, see API documentation

-**4. Include the following in one of the driver header files:**
-```
-#if defined(DRIVER_PREFIX_ENABLED)
-#ifndef PSA_CRYPTO_ACCELERATOR_DRIVER_PRESENT
-#define PSA_CRYPTO_ACCELERATOR_DRIVER_PRESENT
-#endif
-```

-**5. Conditionally include header files required by the driver** Include any header files required by the driver in `psa_crypto_driver_wrappers.h`, placing the `#include` statements within an `#if defined` block which checks if the driver is available:
-```
-#if defined(DRIVER_PREFIX_ENABLED)
-#include ...
-#endif
-```

 **6. Modify the driver wrapper function** \
 Each driver wrapper function contains a `switch` statement which checks the location of the key.
 If the key is stored in local storage, then operations are performed by a transparent driver.
 If it is stored elsewhere, then operations are performed by an opaque driver.